EEx/front-end-engineer/readme.md

 energy management tool.
 We're using the best, most accessible technology the web has to offer and focusing on the very real needs of Chinese factories.
 We want to work with a sharp front end developer like you.
-We are guided by a set of principals that start with being user-oriented; we say “factory first”.
+We are guided by a set of principals that start with being user-oriented; we say "factory first".
 Our work is an outward expression of who we are and we strive to follow the golden rule.
 We don't ship software we wouldn't want to use ourselves.